srobotta/moodle-tools/teacher-with-150-courses.md

 done
 ```

-If is important the for the course name, we use the short name exactly as it was used when creating the
+It is important that the course name here is the same that we used as the shortname when creating the
-course.
+courses.
 The 2 before the course short name is the role id so that the user is assigned as a course
 creator in this case.
 To get to know which roles are exist on your Moodle, check out the contents
 of the `role` table.
 Mine looks like this: